lucien-stavenhagen/MEVN-stack-example/README.md

 cd MEVN-stack-example
 rm -rf ./.git

-this detaches the working copy from git completely
+this detaches the working copy from git

 Now reinit as a brand new local repo